 We will not offer exams early; course resources and security issues will just not allow for it.

-Because of past attempts by students to game the system, you will not be credited with having taken a lab exam unless it contains code you wrote that makes a legitimate attempt to complete the exams missing sections correctly.
+Because of past attempts by students to game the system, you will not be credited with having taken a lab exam unless you made a legitimate attempt to complete the exams missing sections correctly.
 In particular, if you were at the exam but did not turn in an exam folder, turned in one that is blank, or turned in one that has no code of your own, we will treat it as if you had not taken the test.
 (If an exam contains code you did not (help) write, and you did not have our explicit permission to use it, that is academic dishonesty.)

-Such exams are notated with a --.
-When computing your total grade, this exam will be treated as a test not passed.
+When computing your total grade, exams scores as -- will be treated as a test not passed.

 You may retake a lab exam (subject to the above policies) during the scheduled retake times.
 Retake offerings will begin after the first lab exam and continue into Finals Week.
-The scheduled times are posted on the ICS 21 Course Web page.
+The scheduled times prior to Finals Week are posted on the ICS 21 Course Web page, and, for retake times during Finals Week, on the Announcements page.